How to Secure Your MCP Server Setup — Best Practices

 - Stripe: use

 sk_test_keys, neversk_live_.
-The test key lets you build and test integrations without touching real money or real customer data. - Supabase: create a separate project for development.
-Use that project's access token, not your production project's.
+Test mode lets you build integrations without touching real money. - Supabase: create a separate project for development.
+Use that project's access token.

-- GitHub: create a fine-grained personal access token scoped to only the repositories you are actively developing on.
+- GitHub: create a fine-grained personal access token scoped to only the repositories you actively develop on.

 {